ibm-cloud-docs/dns-svcs/cr-create-fwd-rules.md

 Use forwarding rules to configure where to forward DNS queries for resolution by using the UI, CLI, or API.
 {: shortdesc}

 Forwarding rules are configurations that you can set up to direct DNS queries to specific DNS resolvers.
-Two required parameters and one optional parameter need to be provided to setup a forwarding rule:
+Two required parameters and two optional parameters need to be provided to setup a forwarding rule.
+At least one of the optional parameters needs to be configured:

 * **Rule Type**: Currently only DNS Zone is supported.
 * **Match**: The DNS Zone for which you want the DNS query forwarded.